 These are the ones I keep in my travel kit:

-- Peppermint Oil: This one is great for relaxing your stomach muscles.
+Peppermint Oil: This is very good for relaxing your stomach muscles.

-- Lavender Oil: I use this one if I feel like my anxiety is making the nausea worse.
+Lavender Oil: I turn to this if I feel like my anxiety is making the nausea worse.

-- Fennel Seed Oil: Helps with digestion and settles the stomach.
+Fennel Seed Oil: Aids in digestion and calms the stomach.

 How to Use Essential Oils Safely